On conditional distortion risk measures under uncertainty: Main results

-In this subsection, first, some axioms for risk measures in random environments are listed.
-Then distortion risk measures with respect to random environments are constructed.
-After studying their properties, we axiomatically characterize them as well.
+In this subsection, some axioms for conditional risk measures under random environment are listed first.
+Then conditional distortion risk measures under random environment are constructed.
+After studying its properties, we axiomatically characterize it as well.